 Database virtualization

 Another challenge is the need for test data, including maintaining data privacy, ensuring data quality, and optimizing performance.
-Creating realistic test data that accurately represents production data can be a time-consuming and error-prone process when handling large databases.
+Creating realistic testing data that accurately represents production data can be a time-consuming and error-prone process when handling large db’s.

 Fortunately, there’s a solution to these problems: database virtualization.
 In this article we’ll tell you all about it.